cardano-scaling/hydra/docs/monthly/2023-09-monthly.md

 This concludes yet another fully-packed month, this time not only focusing on Hydra but also encompassing Mithril and the broader goal of supporting Cardano's scaling effort to the best of our ability.
-Meeting and working together in persons demonstrated once more, if this were needed, how much a small group of highly motivated people can achieve.
+Meeting and working together in person demonstrated once more, if this were needed, how much a small group of highly motivated people can achieve.
 It also fueled our desire and consolidated our vision of being a small group of engineers with a clear _purpose_,